Plumbing Myths: Do You Believe These Plumbing Problems?

 If Water Drains Slowly, Does It Mean There Isn’t A Clog?

-There can be many different causes for drain clogs and blockages.
+There can be many different causes of drain clogs and blockages.
 The most common is an accumulation of grease and dirt that gloms on to the side of the pipes, trapping hair and other solids as they pass.

 Eventually, the flow of water is severely constricted.
 Water may still slowly seep through, but it is nevertheless a clog.
 Eventually, it will become a complete blockage and could risk a backflow of water into your home.
 It’s best to schedule a drain cleaning and have the clog removed as soon as possible.